rabihaggle/fake_api_ecs/README.md

 # fake_api_ecs
-This project is only fake for deploy en ECS.
+This project is only fake for ECS deployment.